What is financial aid?

-All Cornish students must file the FAFSA annually to determine their maximum aid eligibility.
-Complete the 2014-15 FAFSA at www.fafsa.gov as early as January 1, 2014.
-All students should apply as early as possible, however Cornish practices rolling admission and provides financial aid packages for all qualifying admitted students who have filed the FAFSA.
+Complete the FAFSA annually at www.fafsa.gov using Cornish School Code 012315 as early as January 1.
+Cornish practices rolling admission and provides financial aid packages for qualifying admitted students who complete a FAFSA.

-2014-2015 estimated cost of attendance or estimated financial aid budget:
+The 2015-16 estimated cost of attendance or budget is:

 |Federal/State Work Study Programs||Average||$2,000|

 |Additional Federal Stafford Unsubsidized Loan for independent undergraduates (or for dependent undergraduates whose PLUS loan is denied)|